« Back

 4. Matthew 17:2

-Casey Duncan serves as the Assistant Chaplain for Episcopal School of Baton Rouge.
+Casey Duncan serves as the Chaplain for Episcopal School of Baton Rouge.
 She previously served as the Episcopal Upper School religion teacher and a long-term Lower School religion substitute teacher.
 Duncan earned a bachelor’s degree from Texas A&M University and a Master of Theological Studies with an emphasis in New Testament Studies from the Virginia Theological Seminary in Alexandria, Virginia.
 She is pursuing a Doctor of Ministry with an emphasis in ministry of educational leadership from the Virginia Theological Seminary.
 Before joining Episcopal, Duncan was the Program Coordinator and Lay Head of Congregation for the University of Texas Episcopal Campus Ministry.
 At the time, the UT campus ministry was the largest Episcopal college ministry in the country.
 Duncan worked with a student vestry, preached sermons, led worship services, offered pastoral care and much more.
 She is an active community volunteer serving as a Manna Giver with the Society of St. Vincent de Paul and an adult Christian education teacher and volunteer with St. James Episcopal Church.
 While in Texas, she was a member of the College Ministry Advisory Board, the University of Texas Interfaith Council and a Safeguarding God’s Children and Safeguarding God’s People trainer.
 Duncan is a proud mother to Carolena and Nils.

 The Episcopal School of Baton Rouge 2025-2026 application is now available!
 For more information on the application process, to schedule a tour, or learn more about the private school, contact us at [email protected] or 225-755-2685.